- Mark Krikorian

 Mark Krikorian, a nationally recognized expert on immigration issues, has served as Executive Director of the Center for Immigration Studies (CIS) since 1995.
 The Center, an independent, non-partisan research organization in Washington, D.C., examines and critiques the impact of immigration on the United States.
 Animated by a pro-immigrant, low-immigration vision which seeks fewer immigrants but a warmer welcome for those admitted, the Center was established in 1985 to respond to the need for reliable, fact-based research in the immigration area.

 Mr. Krikorian’s knowledge and expertise in the immigration field are sought by Congress, as well as the mainstream and new media.
-He frequently testifies before Congress and has published articles in numerous outlets including The Washington Post, The New York Times, Los Angeles Times, and Commentary.
-He is a contributor at National Review Online, and has appeared on 60 Minutes, Nightline, NewsHour with Jim Lehrer, CNN, and NPR, among other television and radio programs.
+He frequently testifies before Congress and has published articles in numerous outlets including The Wall Street Journal, The Washington Post, The New York Times, and elsewhere.
+He is a contributor at National Review Online, and has appeared on all major cable and broadcast news networks.
+He is on Twitter at @MarkSKrikorian.

 Mr. Krikorian addresses a variety of audiences on a multitude of immigration topics.
 In addition, Mr. Krikorian is the author of the books The New Case against Immigration, Both Legal and Illegal and How Obama is Transforming America through Immigration.